-3 Kazakhstan relies heavily on an English High Court decision, which Kazakhstan alleges is "the only court to rule on the merits of the Statis' fraudulent scheme."
-Am.
+4 Kazakhstan relies heavily on an English High Court decision, which Kazakhstan alleges ruled on the merits of the Statis' fraudulent scheme.
 Compl. ¶ 42.
 Kazakhstan is wrong.
 The English Court merely held that it was not estopped under English public policy from considering Kazakhstan's fraud allegations by the prior Swedish and D.C.
 Court decisions and that the fraud claims could be adjudicated in the English tribunal.
 Anatolie Stati, et al. v.
-Republic of Kazakhstan, [2017] EWHC (Comm) 1348, [87], [92] (Eng.), https://res.cloudinary.com/lbresearch/image/upload/v1496758810/stati_v_kazakhstan_draft_judgment_final_65117_1520.pdf.
+Republic of Kazakhstan, [2017] EWHC (Comm) 1348, [87], [92] (Eng.), https://res.cloudinary.com/lbresearch/image/upload/v1496758810/stati v kazakhstan draft judgment final 65117 1520.pdf.
 To contrast, the Amsterdam Court of Appeal, which actually evaluated the merits of Kazakhstan's fraud claims, wholly rejected the fraud claims and confirmed the Award.
 Hof Amsterdam 14 juli 2020, JOR 2020/299 m.nt.
 C.L.
 Schleijpen (Stati / Republiek Kazachstan) (Neth.).